PallonCX/YamBot/README.md

     Replace `"your_telegram_bot_token"` with your actual Telegram bot token.

 2. **Environment Setup**: Ensure that you have a Python environment set up with all the required libraries installed.
-You can install these libraries using pip:

-    ```bash
-    pip install -r requirements.txt
-    ```

-    Note: The `requirements.txt` file contains a list of Python libraries required by YamBot.
-These libraries are not included in the repository to keep it lightweight.
-Make sure to install them in your environment before running the bot.

 ## Usage